PoCInnovation/Pool2023/Software/day04/1 - Auth/Typescript/README.md

 You can store any kind of data in cookies: signed id, JSON object etc...<br>
-However, pay attention to security, cookies are not secure by default and ìn a production application, it's importe to take time to [secure cookies](https://resources.infosecinstitute.com/topic/securing-cookies-httponly-secure-flags/)
+However, pay attention to security, cookies are not secure by default and ìn a production application, it's important to take time to [secure cookies](https://resources.infosecinstitute.com/topic/securing-cookies-httponly-secure-flags/)

 Here we will use [cookies in express](https://expressjs.com/fr/api.html#res.cookie) to figure out which user is sending a request to our server.

-### Practise
+### Practice

 ####  Installation

-Let's first install required dependencies and
+Let's first install the required dependencies and [apply cookie-parser](https://www.npmjs.com/package/cookie-parser) to your express server.
-[apply cookie-parser](https://www.npmjs.com/package/cookie-parser)
-to your express server.